SeeedDocument/Seeed-WiKi/docs/LinkIt_Smart_7688_Duo.md

 **5.**In the system console, type **CTRL + C**, this will terminate the example.

-###Connect to the Internet (Switch to Station mode)
+### Connect to the Internet (Switch to Station mode)

-There are two Wi-Fi modes, i.e. AP mode and Station mode.
-Refer this for the differences between them.
+There are two kind of Wi-Fi modes: AP mode and Station mode.
+Refer here for the differences between them.

 **1.**Power up the board with a micro-USB cable.